Fastering18/Blackerz-SDK-JS/README.md

     console.log(err)
 })
 ```

+Get your v1 auth by visiting our website then click your profile

 <br>
-Developed by Officall Blackerz, join our [server](https://discord.gg/t7zJBwynFU) for more info.
+Developed by Offical Blackerz, join our [Discord server](https://discord.gg/t7zJBwynFU) for more info.